BurntSushi/globset/FAQ.md

 </h3>

 ripgrep's `-z/--search-zip` flag will cause it to search compressed files automatically.
-Currently, this supports gzip, bzip2, lzma and xz only and requires the corresponding `gzip`, `bzip2` and `xz` binaries to be installed on your system.
+Currently, this supports gzip, bzip2, lzma, lz4 and xz only and requires the corresponding `gzip`, `bzip2` and `xz` binaries to be installed on your system.
 (That is, ripgrep does decompression by shelling out to another process.)